sherkoo/wordpressblank/README.md

 This theme is meant to be a barebones, wordpress theme with minimal features.
 This allows developers to add features as needed, and build up.

 ## Prerequisites
+- Ruby 2.0 or higher
+- Sass
+- PHP4 or higher
+- Wordpress

 ## Notes
 - Semantic HTML5